-Rear Admiral Joseph Tofalo grew up in upstate New York and graduated from the U.S. Naval Academy in 1983 with a Bachelor of Science in Computer Science.
+Vice Admiral Joe Tofalo grew up in upstate New York and graduated with distinction from the U.S. Naval Academy in 1983 with a Bachelor of Science in Computer Science.
 He also holds a Master of Science in Engineering Management from Catholic University of America.
 His father was a 35-year career naval officer, and his mother a Navy WAVE, one of the first enlisted women in the Navy.

-A career submarine officer, his at-sea assignments include: division officer on USS Flasher (SSN 613); engineer officer on USS Michigan (SSBN 727); and executive officer on USS Montpelier (SSN 765).
-His at-sea command assignments were as commanding officer, USS Maine (SSBN 741), and commander, Submarine Squadron 3.
+A career submarine officer, his at-sea assignments include: USS Flasher; USS Michigan; and USS Montpelier.
+His at-sea command assignments were as commanding officer, USS Maine, and Commander, Submarine Squadron 3.